red5pro/truetime-studio-production/README.md

 ## index.html

-The [index.html](index.html) only and main HTML page of the TrueTime web application.
+The [index.html](index.html) only and main HTML page of the TrueTime Studio for Production web application.

 ## style/main.css

-the [main.css](style/main.css) file is the main style declarations for the TrueTime web application.
+the [main.css](style/main.css) file is the main style declarations for the TrueTime Studio for Production web application.

 ## Scripts